 The UK rating is 15, which is appropriate given the subject matter.
 For some reason there's no US rating.
 Bad language is not too much of a problem; there are some uses of ‘strong’ words but in the context they were not too disturbing.

 The violence is minimal, the intimate love scenes not shown directly.
-There was, however, some gratuitous nudity which didn’t do anything for the film, and made us even less inclined to like it.
+There is, however, some gratuitous nudity which doesn’t do anything for the film, and made us even less inclined to like it.

 Review copyright 2015 Sue's DVD Reviews

-This film was recommended to me by Amazon - probably because I have enjoyed films with both Colin Firth and Julie Andrews, though not, I think, together - and also by some family members.
+This film was recommended to me by Amazon.
+It was probably because I have previously enjoyed films with both Colin Firth and Julie Andrews, though not, I think, together.
+It was also recommended by some family members.
 So when I saw it inexpensively in a UK charity shop, it was not a difficult decision to buy it.

 ‘Relative Values’ is based on a play of the same name by Noel Coward, but we didn’t realise that until after we’d watched it.
 It was made in 2000 though set in the 1950s, based in the stately home of the Marshwood family.
 The young Earl, Nigel (Edward Atterson), has announced his engagement to an American actress called Miranda (Jeanne Triplehorn) who, until recently, was in a relationship with another movie star (William Baldwin).